How to Sell a Patient-Reported Outcomes Program to Your CFO

 - Benchmarking with external registries can also help us understand how we are doing with the entire patient engagement process, including our activities and partners in post-surgery care.
 This will help us improve the efficiency of our operations.

 Step 3.
 Present the options

-You have two basic options for this program: In house collection – or outsource to a vendor.
+You have two basic options for this program: In house collection – or outsourcing to a vendor.

 If you choose to collect using an in-house team, likely you will need to add personnel and develop a process for collecting, scoring, and reporting the data.
 Likely this will require support from both administrative and clinical team members.

 If you go the vendor route there are many options to choose from.
-Some require effort from your staff to run the day-to-day, others require in clinic collection via iPads, or a combination of in clinic collection and paper forms and emails.
+Some require effort from your staff to run the day-to-day, others require in-clinic collection via iPads or a combination of in-clinic collection and paper forms and emails.
 Another vendor – (cough, cough ..
-CODE Technology) provides patient-reported outcomes collection, scoring, and reporting as a complete service – not requiring any staff time and cause no distraction.
+CODE Technology) provides patient-reported outcomes collection, scoring, and reporting as a complete service – not requiring any staff time and causing no distraction.
 (We liken it to being your cleaning service, not just a vacuum.)

 Step 4.
 Provide a recommendation and show them the money

 We’re biased, but we recommend the full-service solution as it is no more costly than the partially outsourced approach and demands no effort on your team’s part to have this important data available for a variety of purposes.

 Let’s work through a simple example that outlines the cost (and savings!) of a PRO initiative focusing on total joints: